 - Is it the learnt knowledge that informs the experience that is critical?

 - Is it an appreciation of the learnt knowledge that generates passion?

 - Is understanding the cultural context crucial for depth of an experience-based learning?

 - Is it the depth of understanding & experience that is important?

 - Is it simply the experience that engages the child?

 - How significant is the role of the guide?

 “A key element of experience-based learning is that learners analyse their experience by reflecting, evaluating, and reconstructing it (sometimes individually, sometimes collectively, sometimes both) in order to draw meaning from it in the light of prior experience.”

-For the learner: Deep learning can readily occur when the learner engages with a sequence of experiences that helps shape their understanding, knowledge and application of learning.
+For the learner: Deep learning can readily occur when the learner engages with a sequence of experience-based learning activities that helps shape their understanding, knowledge and application of learning.

 For teachers: Teachers need to consider the learner as being central in their thinking and create (or co-create) relevant experiences in order to guide the learner on a meaningful journey.
-Teachers then create – or co-create with the learner, the necessary experiences to guide the learners to deeper learning.
-Experienced-based learning as a concept allows for all the pedagogic tools that are being effective in learning (e.g. PBL, blended learning, flipped learning, choice etc).
+Teachers then create - or co-create - with the learner, the necessary experiences to guide the learners to deeper learning.
+Experience-based learning as a concept allows for all the pedagogic tools that are effective in learning (e.g. project-based learning, blended learning, flipped learning, choice etc).